wixplosives/windmill/README.md

 ### The Tools

 - `sanity` - component sanity test suite, asserts that:
-  - the component can render to string (for SSR compatibility)
+  - the component can render to string (for ssr compatibility)
   - hydration in the client works as intended
   - the component has no errors in <React.StrictMode />
   - nothing was printed to the console